Saudi Arabia: What the royal reshuffle means for oil and the economy

 Saudi Arabia sits on 22% of the world's proven petroleum reserves.
 It's the biggest member of the OPEC group of oil exporters, and has played a leading role in attempts to restrain supply to boost prices.

-Analysts say oil policy is unlikely to change as a consequence of the reshuffle.
+Analysts say the reshuffle could boost the economic reform effort, but oil policy is unlikely to change.

 'Business as usual' for oil